shubhdev/config_files/README.md

-#REMEMBER to save the vim plugins from the next time :fire:
+#REMEMBER to save the vim plugins from the next time :fire: :rage: :pray: